Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 dogster paw divider

-If you notice your puppy is scared all the time or of a specific thing, there are a few things you can do to try and get them a bit more comfortable.
+If you notice your puppy is scared all the time or of a specific thing, there are a few things you can do to try to get them a bit more comfortable.
 Not every option we highlighted here is appropriate for every dog, but we’re sure there’s something here that will help with your situation!
-Of course, before trying any of our tips, we always recommend speaking to your vet or a dog behaviorist to ensure it’s the right course of action for your pet as an individual.
+Of course, before trying any of these tips, we always recommend speaking to your vet or a dog behaviorist to ensure it’s the right course of action for your pet as an individual.

 scared corgi puppy

-Image Credit: Paul’s Lady, Shutterstock
+Image by: Paul’s Lady, Shutterstock

 1. Identifying Fear in Dogs